shikhirsingh/SMS-BB10-Cordova-Plugin/README.md

 ## Contributing Changes

-Please see the [README](https://github.com/blackberry/Cascades-Community-Samples/blob/master/README.md) of the Cascades-Community-Samples repository for instructions on how to add new Samples or make modifications to existing Samples.
+Please see the [README](https://github.com/blackberry/BB10-WebWorks-Community-Samples) of the BB10-WebWorks-Community-Samples repository for instructions on how to add new Samples or make modifications to existing Samples.

-## Bug Reporting and Feature Requests

-If you find a bug in a Sample, or have an enhancement request, simply file an [Issue](https://github.com/blackberry/WebWorks-Community-APIs/issues) for the Sample and send a message (via github messages) to the Sample Author(s) to let them know that you have filed an [Issue](https://github.com/blackberry/WebWorks-Community-APIs/issues).
-If you have a solution to an issue you can contribute your fix and issue a Pull Request to have it reviewed and integrated into the main repo.

 ## Disclaimer